 An old post, but they still look like hoohas.

 So there I was professionally looking at photos to see if they would be suitable for a website.
+This is the clipping path company I always call for editing images.

 As well as assessing for impact, emotional resonance and general prettiness, I was also trying to look at them from lots of other points of view.